Peekskill, New York: Primary and secondary schools

-The Peekskill City School District is the local school district, with Peekskill High School being the main high school.
+The Peekskill City School District is the local school district, covering the entire city, with Peekskill High School the main high school.

 The Roman Catholic Archdiocese of New York operates Catholic schools in Westchester County.
 Our Lady of the Assumption School in Peekskill closed in 2013.
-The closest Catholic school to Peekskill is St. Columbanus School, which is located in Cortlandt Manor.
+The closest Catholic school to Peekskill is St. Columbanus School, which is in Cortlandt Manor.

 Healthcare

 Peekskill is served by the Hudson Valley Hospital Center (HVHC), founded in 1889 as Peekskill Hospital on lower South Street.
-In 2014, the hospital began an affiliation with New York-Presbyterian Hospital and is now referred to as New York Presbyterian – Hudson Valley Hospital.
+In 2014, the hospital began an affiliation with New York-Presbyterian Hospital and is now called New York Presbyterian – Hudson Valley Hospital.

-The hospital has 128 inpatient beds and includes a comprehensive cancer center, maternity center, neonatal intensive care unit and surgery center among several other patient care services.
+The hospital has 128 inpatient beds and includes a comprehensive cancer center, maternity center, neonatal intensive care unit, and surgery center, among other patient care services.

 The city also has an emergency medical service staffed by EMTs and paramedics from the city's fire department and volunteer ambulance corps.
 The fire department staffs seven EMTs and eight paramedics whereas the volunteer corps has 60 active riding members.
 Most patients are transported to NYP-Hudson Valley Hospital.

+Sports

+The original Peekskill Stadium served as the home of the Peekskill Highlanders minor league baseball team from 1946 until 1949.
+After baseball left Peekskill, the facility hosted stock car racing and wrestling until 1957 when the property was transitioned to a shopping center.

+In 2004 the new Peekskill Stadium was constructed on a former Louisa Street dump site.
+The $2.6 million professional grade facility has a center field as deep as many major league stadiums.